 Hillsborough Community College has multiple campus and satellite locations, but only one offers architecture programs.
 Students at the Dale Mabry campus have the choice of enrolling in an Associate of Arts or an Associate of Science program to learn about architecture.

 Associate of Arts in Architecture

-This 81-credit hour program is geared toward students who plan to continue their education beyond the associate's level to become licensed architects.
+This 73-credit hour program is geared toward students who plan to continue their education beyond the associate's level to become licensed architects.
 The curriculum fulfills the requirements for the first two years of a professional architecture degree program in Florida.
-Topics include computer-aided design and drafting (CADD), architectural theory and design, structures and calculus for business.
+Topics include architectural design and architectural theory, structures, building materials and calculus for business.
 General education units are also required.

 Associate of Science in Architectural Design and Construction Technology